Single-Sided Reporting

 What is single-sided reporting?

-• ensure any single-sided reporting arrangements they have in place are properly documented and compliant with the current provisions (‘single-sided’ exemption in regs 5A.71–7.5A.74 of the Corporations Regulations); and
+• ensure any current single-sided reporting arrangements they have in place are properly documented and compliant with the current provisions (‘single-sided’ exemption in regs 5A.71–7.5A.74 of the Corporations Regulations);

-• consider ASIC’s commentary in CP334 and CP375 and review whether their firm may wish to take pre-emptive steps to start reporting these transactions and reduce reliance on the single-sided relief where it involves the counterparty reporting to a ‘prescribed’ repository overseas.
+• consider the changes to single-sided relief which are coming and determine whether their firm should take pre-emptive steps to start reporting relevant transactions and reduce reliance on the single-sided relief where it involves the counterparty reporting to a ‘prescribed’ repository overseas – note, a crucial change is the de-prescribing of the current ‘prescribed’ repositories (discussed below in detail);

-To qualify for the single-sided reporting relief, there are two requirements that must be satisfied:
+To qualify for the single-sided reporting relief under the current framework, there are two requirements that must be satisfied:

 1) Gross notional outstanding position must be less than A$5 billion for two consecutive quarters